-Public Act 11-57, Section 92 provides funding in the amount of \$172,500,000 for the UConn Technology Park project, and allows this project to be managed through the authority of the UCONN 2000 Program.
+Public Act 11-57, Section 92 provides funding in the amount of \$172,500,000 for the UConn Technology Park project and allows this project to be managed through the authority of the UCONN 2000 Program.
 This project provides for the development of the first building in a technology park located along the North Hillside Road Extension currently in design.
-The initial facility will consist of a 125,000 square foot Innovation Partnership Building that will house world class equipment and offer shared laboratories for use by industry scientists and business entrepreneurs as they work side-by-side with the university's research faculty.
-The initial building will be completed by 2015.
+The initial facility will consist of a 125,000 square foot Innovation Partnership Building that will house world class equipment and offer shared laboratories for use by industry scientists and business entrepreneurs as they work side-by-side with the University's research faculty.
+The initial building will be completed in 2015/2016.

 Other works anticipated in this project are development of underground utilities and an increase in the existing water supply for the University and the Town of Mansfield.
-An environmental assessment for the new water supply, as well as selection of an Architect and Construction Manager at Risk are underway for the first building project.
+An environmental assessment for the new water supply will be available in summer 2012.
+Selection of an architect for the first building is complete and the University is currently soliciting submissions for a Construction Manager at Risk.